 Bluntly, the retired legend responded: “If this happens to Wilder, it’ll be ages before he gets another shot at his lost titles.

 “When you have a signed contract, you have it all.
 You give it up.
 You are dead in the water,” he added.

 Despite Fury vs Joshua being on everyone’s lips on British soil, it’s not only ‘The Gypsy King’ who has obligations.
 Joshua has some too.

 Joshua must defend against Kubrat Pulev and Oleksandr Usyk.
-Whilst Fury has another UK fighter in Dillian Whyte to deal with – if he gets through Wilder again.
+While Fury has another UK fighter in Dillian Whyte to deal with, that’s if he gets through Wilder again.

 It’s a complicated situation – and a delicate one.
-But one thing that’s for sure right now, Wilder isn’t going anywhere at the moment.
+But one thing that’s for sure right now is that Wilder isn’t going anywhere.